Division of Environmental Analysis (DEA) LINKS

 - AP-42 for Paved Roads (EPA - see 13.2.1) | Statewide (ARB) | San Joaquin Valley (ARB) | Bay Area (not SIP-approved))

-The latest EPA revision for Paved Road dust should be used statewide.
+The latest EPA revision for Paved Road dust should be used statewide for conformity analysis.
 Silt loading factors by county from the Statewide ARB method may be used with the newer EPA version.

 For regional analysis using AP-42, freeway emissions are commonly scaled by centerline miles, rather than by lane miles as for other types of roads; however, this procedure has not yet been fully documented, tested, and accepted by EPA for project-level use.
 Use of centerline mile scaling helps to adjust for the lower-than-average silt loading found on heavily used roads where most dust remains suspended.
 The PM10 or (in some areas) PM2.5 SIPs may provide additional local guidance regarding use of this method.